Agriculture in Somalia: Pastoralism

 According to the Central Bank of Somalia, about 80% of the population are nomadic or semi-nomadic pastoralists, who keep camels, goats, sheep and cattle.
 The herders also gather resins and gums to supplement their income.

 Camel, sheep and goat herding are the main types of local pastoralism, particularly in the northern part of the country.
-Livestock include the Somali goat and Somali sheep.
+Livestock include the Somali goat and the Blackheaded Somali and Somali Arab breeds of sheep.
 The Somali goat is used primarily for the production of meat.
 Both males and females have horns, although females are often polled.
 The goats are drought tolerant and, when milked, can each yield one to three kilograms of milk daily, even when access to water is limited.
 The Somali sheep is the direct forebear of the Blackhead Persian, the latter of which was bred in South Africa between the late 19th century to early 20th century and has been extensively used for crossbreeding in many tropical areas.
 It belongs to the fat-tail type, and both of the breed's genders are polled.
 The animal is mainly reared for meat production, and is a major export of the Somali economy, particularly to the Arabian Peninsula.

 With the advantage of being located near the Arabian Peninsula, Somali traders have increasingly begun to challenge Australia's traditional dominance over the Gulf Arab livestock and meat market, offering quality animals at very low prices.
 In response, Gulf Arab states have started to make strategic investments in the country, with Saudi Arabia building livestock export infrastructure and the United Arab Emirates purchasing large farmlands.
 Most livestock is exported through the northern port of Bosaso as well as Berbera in neighbouring Somaliland.
 In March 2013, livestock traders also resumed exports from the southern Port of Mogadishu.
 After inspection at a newly constructed animal quarantine facility in Mogadishu, 13,000 goats and 2,435 camels were sent to markets in Egypt, the UAE, Saudi Arabia and Bahrain.